5 Things to do Before Firing Your New Gun

 Let's be real here.
 Misusing guns, even accidentally or through ignorance, could cause property damage, injury, or even death.
 The manual contains all the details of how to maintain and operate the gun.
 There are tips and tricks specific to your gun which may differ from other guns, including specific recommendations for periods of maintenance and replacing parts.
 The manual is the go-to source which will tell you how to do all of the following 4 things.

 If your gun is factory new, then there should have been a manual included.
 If it's used you may have to do some additional work to find a manual.
 Established gun companies will usually offer an electronic download from the internet or even send you a physical copy for free.
-Surplus and discontinued guns are more challenging to find manuals for but even those are almost always available online with a simply web search.
+Surplus and discontinued guns are more challenging to find manuals for but even those are almost always available online with a simple web search.